Biblical Prophecy

 Acts 21:10-11 ESV

-In Acts 20 and 21 we see examples of prophetic warnings in the life of Paul.
-These types of warnings bring comfort during the trials because God has prepared us for that trial through prophecy.
-The comfort comes because we know He is with us as we are going through the refinement process.
-First, in Acts 20, we see the Holy Spirit tell Paul that imprisonment and affliction awaits him.
+These types of warnings bring comfort during trials because God has prepared us for that trial through prophecy.
+The comfort comes because we know He is with us as we are going through hardship.
+We know that it is God’s plan and He is allowing the situation to happen.
+This is why it is comforting, because while it is painful, we know He is in control.
+In Acts 20, we see the Holy Spirit tell Paul that imprisonment and affliction await him.
 Then in Acts 21, we see God confirming His word through His Prophet Agabus.

-We also see in scripture prophecy fulfilled in Matthew 2:13-15 an angel of the Lord appears to Joseph to give him directions.
-Matthew 2:13-15 is fulfilling a prophecy that the Prophet Hosea spoke.
+In Matthew 2:13-15, an angel of the Lord appears to Joseph, giving him directions.
+It is fulfilling a prophecy that the Prophet Hosea spoke.
+Obedience to the directions from the angel fulfills the Word of God that was spoken by Hosea.

 13 Now when they had departed, behold, an angel of the Lord appeared to Joseph in a dream and said, “Rise, take the child and his mother, and flee to Egypt, and remain there until I tell you, for Herod is about to search for the child, to destroy him.”
 14 And he rose and took the child and his mother by night and departed to Egypt 15 and remained there until the death of Herod.
 This was to fulfill what the Lord had spoken by the prophet, “Out of Egypt I called my son.”